12 Information Technology Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Losers

-- Oblong OBLG stock decreased by 18.0% to $0.69 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $21.2 million.
-As per the news, the Q4 earnings report came out yesterday.
+- Kaspien Holdings KSPN shares declined by 9.3% to $8.62 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $21.4 million.

-- OneConnect Financial Tech OCFT stock decreased by 6.46% to $1.45.
-The market value of their outstanding shares is at $565.4 million.
+- Dave DAVE shares declined by 5.35% to $6.9.
+The market value of their outstanding shares is at $2.5 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.